inf380p/fall2021/_posts/areiter18/2021-11-16-interface-draft-areiter18.md

 <b>Here's what has changed and what I plan to do next: </b>

 I found a .csv file on Kaggle that includes a breakdown of government budgets: revenues, expenditures, surplus/deficit, and surplus percentage of GDP.
 I have invested a lot of time in visualizing what I want this project to look like now.
 I have successfully converted the file into a dictionary (my goal for 11/14) and plan to add user input so that data can be pulled and revealed to the user based on what they inputted.
 I am still working through this and refreshing my knowledge on dictionaries, loops, and user inputs.
 I hope to have this section of the project completed by Sunday, November 21 (or, at least, I hope to have made progress on the user input section so that I have a workable draft).
+I also added a lot of background info for my user to read through but I am not at all happy with how 'busy' this looks when printed out.
+Thus, my sketch feels very incomplete but I am happy that I've gotten as far as I have so I am content (for now).
+I also would like to clean up my dictionary, getting rid of some confusing punctuation (commas, quotation marks).

 In addition, I completed a pie chart and a table for data visualization purposes.
 I am a huge fan of graphs and charts and find them very useful, so I knew I wanted to add some of these to my final project.
 I enjoyed learning how to make a pie chart, so I was pleased with the outcome of this.